 Now you need to prepare the vegetables and roast them.
-I usually smash the head of garlic (without peeling the individual cloves) and put them on a sheet pan along with the onions, Poblano chilies, and Jalapeños.
-It’s important to use a skewer or knife to poke holes in the chilies, or they will explode in the oven.
+Set the Anaheim peppers, Poblano peppers, Jalapeños, and quartered onions on a baking sheet.
+It's important to use a skewer or knife to poke holes in the chilies, or they will explode in the oven.

 For the tomatillos, remove their husks and stems and then wash them thoroughly in cold water to remove the waxy sap on the outside.
-Dump them into a single layer on a sheet pan and then poke holes in every tomatillo to keep them from bursting.
-Roast these for about ten minutes or until the tops are charred.
+Line them up in a single layer on the baking sheet and then poke holes in every tomatillo to keep them from bursting.
+Roast these for about ten to fifteen minutes or until the tops are charred.
 Remove the pan from the oven and let them cool for a bit.

-Put all of the cleaned poblanos in a blender or food processor along with the onions, peeled garlic, roasted tomatillos, and cilantro.
-I recommend putting only some of the Jalapeños in at first and then tasting the sauce before adding more.
-Blend the mixture to puree and give it a taste.
-If it needs more heat, add more Jalapeños.
+Put the cleaned peppers in a blender or food processor along with the onions, roasted tomatillos and any accumulated juices and puree the mixture (you may need to do this in batches).
+I recommend putting only some of the Jalapeños in at first and then taste the sauce before adding more.

 Heat a large Dutch oven or other heavy-bottomed pot over medium-high heat until hot.
-Divide the pork into batches and add it in a single layer into the pot.
-Let this fry undisturbed until it’s browned on one side and no longer sticking to the pot.
+Divide the pork into batches and add it in a single layer into the pot with the fattiest part facing down.
+Let this fry undisturbed until it's browned on one side and no longer sticking to the pot.
 Flip it over and brown the other side.
-Transfer the browned pork to a bowl and repeat until you’ve browned all of the pork.
+Transfer the browned pork to a bowl and repeat until you've browned all of the pork.

-Add the chicken stock and return all of the pork to the pot.
-Add the honey, Mexican oregano, bay leaf, and Chile Verde Sauce and stir to combine.
-Bring the mixture to a boil and use a spoon to skim off any scum that floats to the surface.
+Return all of the pork to the pot and add the Chile Verde Sauce, chicken stock, Mexican oregano, bay leaf, and chopped cilantro stems.
+Bring the mixture and then turn down the heat to maintain a gentle simmer.
+Cook uncovered for one and half hours.
+Stir the green chili periodically and use a spoon to skim off any scum or excess fat that floats to the surface.

-After about an hour and a half, taste the sauce and add more salt if it needs it (remember it’s going to continue cooking for a while longer, so don’t overdo it).
-If the sauce tastes too acidic, add a bit more honey to mellow it out.
+After an hour and a half, taste the sauce and add more salt if it needs it (remember it's going to continue cooking for a while longer, so don't overdo it).
+If the sauce tastes too acidic, add a teaspoon or two of honey to mellow it out.